Mamo Mihretu: Governor of the National Bank of Ethiopia

-Mihretu has been vocal about the pressures African economies face in balancing foreign debt and investment inflows.
-He argues that many African countries struggle with negative net financial flows, where more money leaves in debt repayments than is received in investments and loans.

-He continues to advocate for stronger financial institutions, modernized economic policies, and greater private sector engagement to drive long-term stability in Ethiopia’s economy.

 On 3 September 2025, he resigned from NBE governor stating he is motivated to "explore new challenges beyond government service."

 Recognition and influence

 Mamo Mihretu is widely recognized as one of Africa’s leading economic reformers, playing a crucial role in stabilizing Ethiopia’s economy amid a difficult investment climate.The Economist highlights that many African nations face growing debt burdens and financial shortfalls, making it increasingly hard to attract investment.

-Despite these challenges, Mihretu’s monetary reforms, banking liberalization, and financial diplomacy have helped secure renewed support from international institutions, positioning Ethiopia as one of the continent’s more resilient economies.
-He has also been a key player in navigating geopolitical shifts and securing investments from China, the UAE, and Western financial institutions.

 As The Economist describes, Mihretu is the architect of many of the reforms that attracted global financial institutions to Ethiopia, but he warns that African economies face serious headwinds.
-He emphasizes:

-“The biggest story that nobody is paying attention to” is how hard it has become for African nations to attract the investment they need.

-Personal life

-Mihretu maintains a relatively private personal life.
+He noted that a significant challenge for many African countries is the increasing difficulty of attracting needed investment.

+By supporting in efforts in restructuring debt, modernizing financial policies, and opening the banking sector, Mihretu has strengthened Ethiopia’s role as a leader in economic transformation.